-OIG issued one audit report and seven inspection memoranda.
-In the investigations program, OIG processed 51 contacts, initiated 11 cases, and closed 9 cases.
-The investigations resulted in two personnel actions this period, and one referral for prosecution.
-We reviewed six bills, one Agency regulation, and one proposed standard.
+OIG issued two audit reports and three inspection reports.
+In the investigations program, OIG processed 165 contacts, initiated 4 cases, and closed 10 cases.
+The investigations resulted in one conviction and two personnel actions this period.
+We reviewed four bills, one regulation, and four policy documents.
 Details on these accomplishments can be found in the body of this report.

 Jane E. Altenhofen

 The National Labor Relations Board (NLRB or Agency) is an independent Federal agency established in 1935 to administer the National Labor Relations Act (NLRA).
 The NLRA is the principal labor relations law of the United States, and its provisions generally apply to private sector enterprises engaged in, or to activities affecting, interstate commerce.
 NLRB jurisdiction includes the U.S. Postal Service (other government entities, railroads, and airlines are not within NLRB's jurisdiction.)

 The NLRB seeks to serve the public interest by reducing interruptions in commerce caused by industrial strife.
 It does this by providing orderly processes for protecting and implementing the respective rights of employees, employers, and unions in their relations with one another.
 The NLRB has two principal functions: (1) to determine and implement, through secret ballot elections, the free democratic choice by employees as to whether they wish to be represented by a union in dealing with their employers and, if so, by which union; and (2) to prevent and remedy unlawful acts, called unfair fair labor practices, by either employers, unions, or both.